Campus girls swooned over him, the ones from Central Kenya were mesmerized by his fluency in Kikuyu

 He had a soft spot for campus girls.
 They more than loved him back.
 And it wasn’t just because he used their hand lotions while cracking jokes during Introduction to Sociology.

-Ken Ouko, the eminent sociologist, died in Nairobi on August 1, from complications of ‘Miss Rona.’
+Ken Ouko, the eminent sociologist, died at 56 in Nairobi on August 1, from complications of ‘Miss Rona.’
 Damaged lungs, the doctors said.

 From being a tenant of Prof Wangari Mathai in South B, Ken bought a house- without mortgage